 Comments on the pre-application enquiry (COR/2017/0221) to the current application, advised that the proposals would be harmful to the Outstanding Universal Value of the Derwent Valley Mills World Heritage Site due to the failure of the design response to meet the quality required for this natural wooded site that contributes to the landscape character of the Buffer Zone.
 A reserved matters application (AVA/2017/0500) for the detailed design of one dwelling (Plot 3), was not referred to the Derwent Valley Mills Partnership.
-Had it been, its advice would have indicated that the design quality approved for that single dwelling would be considered to fall short of the quality recommended and anticipated through the original application.
+Had it been, its advice would have indicated that the design quality approved for that single dwelling would be considered to fall short of the exceptional quality recommended and anticipated through the original application.

-The scheme for the six houses in this full application is not considered to be an appropriate response to the character of this sensitive site.
-The mitigation that a suitable design response would offer is absent in the current proposal.
-In an attempt to incorporate lightweight timber cladding material, as a token acknowledgement to the open, wooden context, the design cannot hide what is essentially a standard house, with arbitrary changes in surface material rather than an honest expression of volumes.
-The visibility of significant areas of flat, rendered walls would be increased by the staggered, informal sub-urban layout and variety of house types, in contrast to the repetitive rhythm of the proposal for solar houses.
+The scheme for the four houses in this application for reserved matters, is not considered to be an appropriate response to the character of this sensitive site.
+The mitigation that a suitable design response would offer is absent in the current proposal:

+- the separate volumes are not expressive of the internal accommodation and a good deal of contrived structural inventiveness will be required to achieve the build; - in an attempt to incorporate lightweight timber cladding material as a token acknowledgement to the open, wooden context, the design cannot hide what is essentially a standard house, with arbitrary changes in surface material rather than an honest expression of volumes; - there would be an informal sub-urban layout and variety of house types, in contrast to the attractive formal rhythm of the proposal for solar houses in the original pre-application enquiry; - the fenestration arrangement is typically suburban and mundane and does nothing to enhance the design; - there is little expectation for any inherent sophistication of design detail in the edge detail of the projecting pitched roof, the parapet trim to the timber box and the poorly integrated garage block; - the proposed profiled Marley Mendip roof tile, with its pantile-like appearance, is neither contextual or of an appropriate quality for this location.

+Summary

-In summary, it is considered that the proposals in this application would be harmful to the Outstanding Universal Value of the Derwent Valley Mills World Heritage Site due to the failure of the design response to meet the quality required for this natural wooded site that contributes to the landscape character of the Buffer Zone.
-While this harm would be less than substantial, 'harm' nevertheless has an adverse impact on its significance as a heritage asset of the highest level and would contributes cumulatively to other harmful development within the Derwent valley Mills World Heritage Site, its immediate and wider setting.
+It is considered that the proposals in this application would be harmful to the Outstanding Universal Value of the Derwent Valley Mills World Heritage Site due to the failure of the design response to meet the quality required for this natural wooded site, that contributes to the landscape character of the Buffer Zone.
+While this harm would be less than substantial, 'harm' nevertheless has an adverse impact on its significance as a heritage asset of the highest level and would contribute cumulatively to other harmful development within the Derwent Valley Mills World Heritage Site, and its immediate and wider setting.